 Implementation of applicable landscape and visual mitigation measures (reference to the environmental protection measures CM1 - CM10 in Appendix B) is monitored regularly in accordance with the Manual.
-The implementation status of the environmental protection measures is summarised in Table 2.25.
-For trees which were managed under the Project during the reporting period, relevant measures have been implemented by Contracts 3302, 3503, 3508, 3602 and 3801.
-Contract 3802 would begin to undertake tree management measures subject to the handover of site area.
-Those trees which were within the Project boundary yet to be taken care by existing 3RS Contractors during the reporting period were managed by AAHK.
-The total number of retained trees, transplanted trees and to-be-transplanted trees under the management of Project are summarized in Table 2.26.
+The implementation status of the environmental protection measures is summarised in Table 2.21.
+For trees which were managed under the Project during the reporting period, relevant measures have been implemented by Contracts 3302, 3303, 3508, 3602 and 3801.
+The total number of retained trees, transplanted trees and to-be-transplanted trees under the management of Project are summarized in Table 2.22.